clayshek/clayshek.github.io/_posts/2022-1-11-Proxmox-On-Raspberry-Pi.md

 ---

 ## **What**
-* [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) virtualization cluster on Raspberry Pi nodes.
-Some steps custom to my setup.
+* [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) virtualization cluster on Raspberry Pi nodes, with some steps custom to my setup.

 ## **Why**
 * Run container, or even VM, [ARM](https://en.wikipedia.org/wiki/ARM_architecture) workloads that always need to be running in a home lab environment